Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 Examples:

-- ssh ncn-w001.cmn.tld
+- SSH ncn-w001.cmn.tld

 <a name="3-3-endpoint-addressing"></a>

 ### 3.3 Endpoint Addressing

-For the CSM-1.2 release the CMN will only be available via customer-supplied IPv4 addressing.
+For the CSM 1.2 release the CMN will only be available via customer-supplied IPv4 addressing.

 <a name="3-4-changes"></a>